 Symptoms & Diagnosis

 Typically, retinal microaneurysms do not cause any noticeable symptoms.
 That’s why if you have diabetes, it’s essential to book regular dilated eye exams with an eye doctor at one of our Eyeworks clinics in Ft.
-Worth, Southlake, and River Oaks, Texas.
+Worth, Southlake, and Downtown, Texas.

 Our eye doctor can detect the microaneurysm during a diabetes eye exam, and further imaging can be done to determine the origin and severity.
 Diagnosis is critical, because the recognition of microaneurysms is the first step towards preventing the progression of diabetic retinopathy to a stage that causes vision loss.